 As you know, your younger children will have to take one of these stressful and difficult exams as a part of their college application process.
 Prep Expert’s expert instructors, all of who have scored in the 99th percentile, will provide your son or daughter with the content knowledge and strategies they need to ace these exams.

-Classes are offered year-round in cities across the country; in addition, online courses, which your child can attend live or watch recorded, are great options for students with packed schedules, or who live outside a metropolitan area.
+Classes are offered year-round both in-person and online and are great options for students with packed schedules, or who live outside a metropolitan area.